 Raised in Mount Pleasant, Jay holds a bachelor’s degree in economics from Clemson University and a law degree from the University of South Carolina School of Law.
 He is admitted to practice in the State Courts of South Carolina, the Federal District Court, the United States Court of Appeals, Fourth Circuit, and the United States Supreme Court.

 Jay is a member of the South Carolina Bar Association and the Charleston County Bar Association.
-He is active in the community as a State Board First Vice-Chairman and Chairman of the East Cooper Chapter of the Coastal Conservation Association and as Past President of the Mount Pleasant Sertoma Club.
+He is active in the community as a State Board Chairman and Chairman of the East Cooper Chapter of the Coastal Conservation Association and as Past President of the Mount Pleasant Sertoma Club.

 He lives in Mount Pleasant with his two children.